feathersui/feathersui-website/learn/as3-starling/cookbook/screen-navigator-saving-state.md

 ---
-title: How to save the state of a screen in a ScreenNavigator and restore it later (Starling version)
+title: How to save the state of a screen in a ScreenNavigator and restore it later (AS3/Starling version)
 layout: "docs.html"
 ---